Zara’s big January sale is here with £40 dupes of Carrie Bradshaw’s go-to heels

-Zara’s big January sale is here and includes £39.99 dupes of Carrie Bradshaw’s favourite heels
+Zara’s January sale has landed and includes £39.99 dupes of Carrie Bradshaw’s favourite heels

 Upgrade your winter wardrobe with these bargain buys